telerik/maui-docs/controls/barcode/barcode-value.md

 ---
 title: Value and Symbology
-page_title:  .NET MAUI Barcode Documentation | RadBarcode Value and Symbology
+page_title:  .NET MAUI Barcode Documentation | Value and Symbology
-description: "Learn how to define the manual, snap, or stretch sizing mode for the Telerik UI for MAUI Barcode."
+description: "Learn how to set the value of the Telerik UI for .NET MAUI Barcode and control the presented data."
 position: 2
 slug: barcode-valuesymbology
 ---

 # Value and Symbology

-RadBarcode exposes a `Value` property that is used to set the barcode data presented by the control.
+The Barcode exposes a `Value` property that is used to set the barcode data presented by the control.
 The `Value` of the barcode is of type string and the allowed length depends on the symbology you choose.

 To set the symbology that will be used to convert the `Value` of the control into a visual barcode representation, use its `Symbology` property.